paalaleks/dmfm/ai/epics/epic2.md

 *   **Story 2.4: Develop Initial Taste Comparison Logic**
     *   *Goal:* Create basic functions or logic to compare user taste profiles (based on stored top items and playlist data) to identify potential matches or similarities (e.g., calculating overlap percentage).
     *   *Status:* Done
+*   **Story 2.5: Display and Manage User-Submitted Playlists**
+    *   *Goal:* Provide users with an interface to view their imported playlists and allow them to delete playlists they no longer want in the system.
+This includes handling all necessary database cleanup via cascading deletes.
+    *   *Status:* To Do

 *(Note: Story breakdown and goals are preliminary and may be refined.)*